Coverage Policy Manual

 Description:

 Retifanlimab-dlwr (e.g., Zynyz) is a humanized IgG4 monoclonal antibody which is a programmed death receptor-1 (PD-1) blocking antibody.
-Retifanlimab binds to the PD-1 receptor, blocking interaction with its ligands, PD-L1 and PD-L2, and potentiating T-cell activity.
+Retifanlimab-dlwr binds to the PD-1 receptor, blocking interaction with its ligands, PD-L1 and PD-L2, and potentiating T-cell activity.
 PD-L1 and PD-L2 binding to the PD-1 receptor on T-cells inhibits T-cell proliferation and cytokine production.
 Upregulation of PD-1 ligands occurs in some tumors; therefore, signaling through this pathway can contribute to inhibition of active T-cell immune surveillance of tumors.

-Patients with MCC have a high propensity to develop recurrent or metastatic disease.
-Patients with locoregional MCC who have completed initial therapy have a 20 to 75 percent chance of recurrent or metastatic disease depending on stage at diagnosis, with a majority occurring within three years of diagnosis.
-The overall 5-year survival rate of patients diagnosed with distant metastasis of MCC is estimated at 14%.
+Merkel cell carcinoma (MCC) is an uncommon and aggressive cutaneous malignancy that predominantly affects older adults with light skin types, with an incidence of less than one per 100,000 individuals.
+Inidividuals with MCC have a high propensity to develop recurrent or metastatic disease.
+Individuals with locoregional MCC who have completed initial therapy have a 20 to 75 percent chance of recurrent or metastatic disease depending on stage at diagnosis, with a majority occurring within three years of diagnosis.
+The overall 5-year survival rate of individuals diagnosed with distant metastasis of MCC is estimated at 14%.

 Retifanlimab-dlwr is the fifth PD-1 inhibitor approved by the FDA, and 11th checkpoint inhibitor approved overall.